Omnissa Horizon 2406: Virtual Desktop Pools

 • In Horizon Console, enable View Storage Accelerator on your vCenter connection.

-• Windows 11 – VMware says don’t add vTPM to the gold image.
+• Windows 11 – Omnissa says don’t add vTPM to the gold image.
 Instead add the vTPM when creating the Instant Clone pool or Full Clone pool.
 There are various methods of installing Windows 11 without a vTPM.
-See VMware KB article 85960 VMware Horizon and Horizon Cloud readiness for Microsoft Windows 11.
+See Omnissa KB article 85960 Horizon and Horizon Cloud readiness for Microsoft Windows 11.

 • vTPM requires a Key Provider. vSphere 7 has a Native Key Provider that does not need any additional servers or licenses.